-bidim is the most well known nonwoven geotextile products on the market today.
+bidim geotextile is the most well known nonwoven geotextile product on the market today.
 It leads the way in terms of technical performance and versatility and has applications in virtually every civil engineering construction project.

 bidim nonwoven geotextiles provide an effective, economical solution to a range of engineering problems including weak soil, rutted and cracked roads and liquid and gas leaks from landfill sites.
 All bidim nonwoven geotextiles are manufactured in Australia to ISO 9001 standards and are supported by a rigorous MQA process as well as being designed to meet the requirements of Australian and New Zealand road authorities.

 bidim nonwoven geotextiles provide excellent filtration and features a strong three-dimensional structure with high elongation. bidim nonwoven geotextiles also have a high melting point and high UV resistance.